adr1el-m/carmen-the-parasight/README.md

 #### Firebase Configuration
 1. Go to [Firebase Console](https://console.firebase.google.com/)
-2. Create a new project or use an existing one
+2. Create a new project for your healthcare system
 3. Go to Project Settings > General > Your apps
 4. Add a web app and copy the configuration
 5. Add the configuration values to your `.env` file